 It’s not always that you have to sell your products or services to whoever you meet, whether online or offline.

 Rather than promoting your services, you should also make sure to help people who need it.

 If people are asking questions on a Facebook page or group and you know the solution then you should be willing to help them for free (if the task is easy or small), rather than pitching your service.

 The basic marketing rule in social media is to HELP, HELP & HELP… Then ASK.

 You should know as an editor to market yourself.

-Marketing can be done on both online as well as offline.
+Marketing can be done both online and offline.

 So you should gain proper knowledge on how you can market yourself with both free and paid means.